Alert, Strong, Loyal

 The old military career of Von Stephanitz allowed for him to get his dogs to be used by military.
 They came into great use in the upcoming first World War, holding multiple jobs within the German military.

 They were very popular within Germany, with the rest of Europe admiring the dog’s abilities as well.
 Unfortunately, the culture outside of the country during the war made anything German unwanted, carrying a negative stigma.
-This led to the breed’s name change to the Alsatian Wolf Dog in order to preserve its population.
+This led to the breed’s name change to the Alsatian Wolf Dog in order to preserve its popularity.

 In 1930 the White Swiss Shepherd Dog was considered a different breed from the German Shepherd, as its color as well as small characteristics set it apart.
 Today, white German Shepherds are not recognized, with the White Swiss Shepherd Dog not being recognized as its own breed in the AKC as well.